burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The *volatile* is a type qualifier that denotes that that type can alter its value not due to C++ language, but for other system reasons.
 Thus C++ implementation should be careful with optimization access for that variable through registers.

 > In C++ the usage of `volatile` does not imply a `memory fence`, so be very careful with creating multithreaded code with it.
-It's true that variable will not be located in register, and read/write will not be optimized, but you still should use memory fences appropriately when you need to reconstruct sequence memory consistency guarantees in multithreaded applications.
+It's true that variable will not be located in register (the compioler should garantee this), and read/write will not be optimized and go through memory.
+Also once memory will be recorded in Cache the Cache Coherence and Consistency protocols will garantee correct operations.
+Saying all that, you still should use memory fences appropriately when you need to reconstruct sequence memory consistency guarantees in multithreaded applications.
 The memory fence (or memory barrier) means that memory operations started to be issued before the barrier are guaranteed to be performed  and completed before operations after the barrier.

 The close-by conception for [auto](https://en.cppreference.com/w/cpp/language/auto) is [decltype](https://en.cppreference.com/w/cpp/language/decltype).
-It provides the ability to derive the type of expression without evaluating it.
+It provides the ability to derive the type of expression without evaluating expression in runtime.

 > There are some subtleties with `decltype`.
 The `decltype(x)` and `decltype((x))` are often different types.
 If the argument for `decltype` is an unparenthesized expression `decltype(x)` or unparenthesized class member access expression, then [decltype](https://en.cppreference.com/w/cpp/language/decltype) yields the type of the entity named by this expression.
 The inner parentheses `decltype((x))` cause the statement to be evaluated of a type of an expression itself, and it's typically will be a reference.